marcodpt/microspa/README.md

     </template>

     <!--
-      This template will be displayed inside a custom element, if it reject the promise or throw an error and has no data-error attribute
+      This template will be displayed inside a component every time it rejects the promise or throws an error and has no `error` attribute.
     -->
     <template data-error>
       <h1>Error!</h1>